guettli/django-and-third-party-js/README.md

 Please give me feedback!
 Is there a feasible option missing from this list?
 Please share your solution.

+# The problem

+The fundamental issue that you can use `pip` to install Python dependencies, but you can't install Javascript dependencies.

+You can use `npm` to download JavaScript libraries.
+But how to integrate this into your code?

+Maybe we will all be using Google's [bazel](https://bazel.build/) in the future.
+But up to now mere mortals need to find a simple solution.

 # Public CDN

 If the package is available via a public CDN, then you can use these files.